-Two of these LLCs have master lease, lease assurance or lease guarantee arrangements with subsidiaries of UHS.
+Palmdale Medical Properties has a master lease with a subsidiary of UHS.
 Additionally, UHS of Delaware, a wholly-owned subsidiary of UHS, serves as advisor to us under the terms of an advisory agreement and manages our day-to-day affairs.
 All of our officers are officers or employees of UHS.
-As a result of our related-party relationship with UHS and the master lease, lease assurance or lease guarantee arrangements with subsidiaries of UHS, we account for these LLCs on a consolidated basis since they are variable interest entities and we are deemed to be the primary beneficiary.
+As a result of our related-party relationship with UHS and the master lease, lease assurance or lease guarantee arrangements with subsidiaries of UHS, we account for this LLC on a consolidated basis, since the fourth quarter of 2007, since it is a variable interest entity and we are deemed to be the primary beneficiary.
+The master lease threshold on this MOB has not yet been met and is not expected to be met in the near future.